DaveSkender/Stock.Indicators/indicators/Aroon/README.md

 ﻿# Aroon

-[Aroon](https://school.stockcharts.com/doku.php?id=technical_indicators:aroon) is a simple oscillator view of how long the new high or low price occured over a lookback period.
+Created by Tushar Chande, [Aroon](https://school.stockcharts.com/doku.php?id=technical_indicators:aroon) is a simple oscillator view of how long the new high or low price occured over a lookback period.
+[[Discuss] :speech_balloon:](https://github.com/DaveSkender/Stock.Indicators/discussions/266 "Community discussion about this indicator")

 ![image](chart.png)